 - ACV (Apple Cider Vinegar) helps to increase acid.

 - Swedish bitters, just before a meal, stimulates acid production.

 - Use digestive enzymes supplements or increase foods rich in enzymes.

 - Take probiotics.

-- Plenty of water is important, but if you have low stomach acid drink it away from meals, as it dilutes the stomach acid.
+- Plenty of water is important, but if you have low stomach acid drink it away from meals, as it can dilute stomach acid.

-- Some may need to heal the gut first, with soothing supplements such as aloe vera.
+- Some may need to heal the gut first before increasing stomach acid, with soothing supplements such as aloe vera.

 How I can help:

 The right treatment will vary depending on your needs, you may need help with enzymes, bile or stomach acid.
 Finding the right treatment for you and how often you should increase your stomach acid, is best done under the supervision of a nutritionist.
 I specialise is this area, so would be pleased to help you.